rsdoiel/rsdoiel.github.io/resume.md

 ### Senior Application Developer, California Institute of Technology, April 2015 - current

-I work for the Caltech Library developing and maintaining library focused software solutions including integrations with ArchivesSpace, EPrints, Invenio RDM as well as custom aggregation and search software.
+I work for the Caltech Library developing and maintaining library focused software solutions including integration's with ArchivesSpace, EPrints, Invenio RDM as well as custom aggregation and search software.

 ### Programmer/Analyst, USC, January 1992 - April 2015

-I was hired in a staff position at USC initially working for the Student Affairs Division eventually transfering to Center for Scholarly Technology.
+I was hired in a staff position at USC initially working for the Student Affairs Division eventually transferring to Center for Scholarly Technology.
 I finished my time at USC as a Senior Software Engineer for the Web Services group in the Technology Enhanced Learning Division of Information Technology Services at the University of Southern California.

 Prior to 1992 I worked freelance and in student positions.
 As a student employee of the University I maintained and improved custom administrative systems built on Prime Information (a variant of the Pick database environment).